Ocean's 8: Others

-Celebrities who make cameo appearances include Anna Wintour, Katie Holmes, Maria Sharapova, Serena Williams, Richard Madden, Kim Kardashian, Common, Adriana Lima, Desiigner, Kylie Jenner, Alexander Wang, Liu Wen, Kendall Jenner, Bella Hadid, Gigi Hadid, Lily Aldridge, Olivia Munn, Jaime King, Zac Posen, Hailey Baldwin, Derek Blasberg, Sofia Richie, Heidi Klum, Kelly Rohrbach, Lauren Santo Domingo, and Rainey Qualley.
+Celebrities who make cameo appearances include Anna Wintour, Katie Holmes, Matthew Sabia, Maria Sharapova, Serena Williams, Richard Madden, Kim Kardashian, Common, Adriana Lima, Desiigner, Kylie Jenner, Alexander Wang, Liu Wen, Kendall Jenner, Bella Hadid, Gigi Hadid, Lily Aldridge, Olivia Munn, Jaime King, Zac Posen, Hailey Baldwin, Derek Blasberg, Sofia Richie, Heidi Klum, Kelly Rohrbach, Lauren Santo Domingo, and Rainey Qualley.

 Matt Damon and Carl Reiner reprised their roles as Linus Caldwell and Saul Bloom, but their scenes were removed from the final cut of the film.

 Production

 Development

 Following the release of Ocean's Thirteen in 2007, director Steven Soderbergh stated there would not be an Ocean's Fourteen, noting that star George Clooney preferred to conclude the trilogy on a strong note.
 In December 2008, Soderbergh reiterated that a fourth film was unlikely, this time citing the death of Bernie Mac, a key cast member in the trilogy.
 However, in October 2015, it was reported that a female-led spin-off was in development, with Sandra Bullock set to star.
 Early reports indicated that Helena Bonham Carter, Cate Blanchett, Mindy Kaling, and Elizabeth Banks were in talks to join the cast, although Banks's involvement was later revealed to be speculative and did not materialize.

 By August 2016, the core cast had been finalized, with Bullock, Blanchett, Bonham Carter, and Kaling confirmed, and Anne Hathaway, Rihanna, Awkwafina, and Sarah Paulson joining shortly thereafter.